Chest Pain Center

 to a hospital immediately.

-- Frederick Memorial Hospital is accredited as a Chest Pain Center with Percutaneous
+Frederick Memorial Hospital is accredited as a Chest Pain Center with Primary

-Coronary Intervention (PCI) from the Society of Cardiovascular Patient
+Percutaneous Coronary Intervention (PCI) by the American College of Cardiology

 Heart Attack Facts and Treatment